 In 2012, 15-year-old students from Shanghai again ranked first in every subject (math, reading, and science) in the Program for International Student Assessment.

-In 2012, the 16-year rehabilitation of Suzhou Creek was completed, which involved clearing the creek of barges and factories and removing 1.3 million cubic meters of sludge.
+In 2012, a 16-year rehabilitation project of Suzhou Creek was completed, removing barges, factories, and 1.3 million cubic meters of sludge from the creek.

-In September 2013, Shanghai launched the Shanghai Free-Trade Zone, the first free-trade zone in mainland China.
+In September 2013, Shanghai launched the Shanghai Free-Trade Zone—the first free-trade zone in mainland China—introducing several reforms to incentivize foreign investment.

-In 2013, the Shanghai Municipality and the Chinese Academy of Sciences founded the ShanghaiTech University.
+In 2013, the Shanghai Municipality and the Chinese Academy of Sciences founded the ShanghaiTech University in the Zhangjiang Hi-Tech Park in Pudong.

-Since 2013, cultural curation in Shanghai has grown, with several new museums being opened in the city.
+Since 2013, cultural curation has grown in Shanghai, with several new museums having been opened in the city.

 As of 2014, Buddhism in Shanghai had 114 temples, 1,182 clergical staff, and 453,300 registered followers.

-In 2015, Chongming was the last county to be retitled as a district in Shanghai.
+In 2015, Chongming was the last county to be retitled as a district.

-In 2015, passenger service was suspended on the Pudong railway, one of Shanghai's four commuter railways.
+In 2015, passenger service on the Pudong railway was suspended.

 In 2015, the Shanghai Tower was completed, becoming the tallest building in China and the third tallest in the world.